tatiananantes/skills-workshops/student-mocking-workshop/README.md

 # Mocking

-An exercise to help with understanding and practicing mocking by writing "useful" tests (tests that verify functionality).
+An exercise to help with understanding and practising mocking by writing "useful" tests (tests that verify functionality).

 ### Learning Objectives